nethesis/dante/ciacco/README.md

     - `name`: name of the serie
     - `data`: array of values
     - `unit`: see above
-- `anonymizable`: boolean value to anonymize the categories (e.g. user names, IP addresses...)
+- `anonymizable`: boolean value to anonymize the categories (e.g. user names, IP addresses...) using MD5

 #### Example 1: series